jacobp100/cssta/docs/index.md

 However, selectors are changed on all platforms: only the following selector parts are permitted:

 * `&` to refer to the current component
-…ly the following selector parts are permitted:

-* `&` to refer to the current component
 * `:hover`, `::before`, `:not(…)`, `:nth-child(…)` etc. pseudo selectors (platform dependent)
 * `[attribute]` and `[attribute="value"]` (these refer to React Props—see below)